-- 1. Each class will elect one student to represent them at regularly scheduled meetings of the Curriculum and Outcomes Standing Committees of the Faculty Organization. - Committee chairs will be responsible for notifying student representative of scheduled meeting in a timely manner and student representatives will be expected to attend nursing faculty meetings or arrange for an alternate class member to replace them. - 3.
+- Each class will elect two students to have the opportunity to represent the class at regularly scheduled meetings of the Curriculum and Outcomes, Standing Committees, and monthly Division meetings of the Faculty Organization as well as the bi-annual Nursing Advisory Meetings. - 2.
+Committee chairs will be responsible for notifying student representatives of scheduled meeting in a timely manner and student representatives will be expected to attend nursing faculty meetings or arrange for an alternate class member to replace them. - 3.
 Time will be provided on the agenda for representatives to bring issues affecting students and provide input into faculty deliberations. - 4.
 Elections will take place each semester to allow a variety of students to serve. - 5.
 Regularly scheduled meetings will be held between the students and the Nursing Program Director for the purpose of providing input to the governance and for program improvement.
-Faculty will not be in attendance at these meetings. - 6.
-Additionally, issues or concerns of students may be submitted on the Suggestion Form and placed in the Suggestion Box outside the nursing office.
+Faculty will not attend these meetings. - 6.
+Additionally, issues or concerns of students may be submitted on the Suggestion Form and placed in the Suggestion Box inside the student lounge.